hnzhangyang/SHC/README.md

 ## Note
 - Do not use patch function to render AST object directly, this is illegal.
 - SHC is supporting IE6+ and modern browser.
 So you don't need to worried about compatibility issue.
+- If you have any other questions in vnode or the patch function, see [example](https://github.com/hnzhangyang/SHC/tree/master/example).